dokryconn/Dokters-Prescription/README.md

   - Includes full index of script functions and additional workbook tabs to reference some  native hotkeys for additional programs)

 - The **`App Launch Shortcuts`** folder
-(Used for storing created program shortcut files for launching/toggling apps that were installed by Microsoft Store)
+  - Used for storing created program shortcut files for launching/toggling apps that were installed by Microsoft Store

-- The icon files for the **`Dokter’s Prescription.AHK`** script.
+- The icon files reference by the the **`Dok's Rx (Raw).AHK`** script.

 You can reference the `Dok’s Rx Guide.xls` spreadsheet for a complete list of all default functions that are included within the script.

-The `App Launch Shortcuts` sub-folder within `Dok’s Rx Cabinet\Dok’s Rx` is a location to keep program shortcuts for the "program launch/toggle" optional template code within the **Dokter's Prescription** script.
+*The `App Launch Shortcuts` sub-folder within `Dok’s Rx Cabinet\Dok’s Rx` is a location to keep program shortcuts for the "program launch/toggle" optional template code within the **Dokter's Prescription** script.*

-For example, programs that are downloaded from the Microsoft Store are not located in the standard program location.
+  - For example, programs that are downloaded from the Microsoft Store are not located in the standard program location.
 These programs are usually nested within `C:\Program Files\WindowsApps`.
 Typically, if you attempt the run the programs directly from their native file location, they will not launch properly.
 For these instances, you can create a program shortcut for these applications and move it into the `App Launch Shortcuts` folder.

 i.e. Using the filepath:
 - `"%A_WorkingDir%\Dok's Rx\App Launch Shortcuts\Microsoft To Do"`